Robert H. Anderson (Confederate officer): Confederate States Army Service

 In March 1861, shortly before the official secession of his home state, Anderson left the US Army and accepted a commission as a lieutenant of artillery in the Confederate Army, formally resigning his U.S. Army commission on May 17, 1861.

 In September 1861 he was promoted to the rank of Major, and was acting adjutant general of the troops on the Georgia coast.
 Anderson was then appointed assistant adjutant general to Maj.
 Gen. W. H. T. Walker of the Georgia State militia located in Pensacola, Florida.
 When Walker's brigade was transferred to Virginia to join the Army of Northern Virginia in July 1861, Anderson went with him.

 After Walker resigned, Anderson remained in Confederate service and was promoted to the rank of Major.
 In April 1862 Major Anderson formed the 1st Georgia Sharpshooter Battalion, and quickly built them into an effective and disciplined unit.
 The battalion was mustered at Camp Anderson, on the banks of the Ogeechee River.
-In early 1863 he and was placed in command of nearby Fort McAllister, located just downriver from Savannah, Georgia to help slow the advancing Union ironclads.
+In early 1863 he was placed in command of nearby Fort McAllister, located just downriver from Savannah, Georgia to help slow the advancing Union ironclads.
 Fort McAllister was one of the key forts defending the port of Savannah, and would become the biggest obstacle in Sherman's March to the Sea.

 Anderson was promoted to colonel and being placed in command of the 5th Georgia Cavalry. on January 20, 1863.
 He led Confederate defenses at the Battle of Fort McAllister (1863).
 General P. G. T. Beauregard in his official report to the war department, commended very highly the conduct of officers and men engaged in the successful defense of Fort McAllister in February 1863.

-Anderson and the 5th Georgia Cavalry were transferred to the Army of Tennessee under General William W. Allen as part of Kelly's Division, under General Joseph Wheeler before the opening of the Atlanta Campaign.
+Anderson and the 5th Georgia Cavalry were transferred to the Army of Tennessee under General William W. Allen as part of Kelly's Division, under General Joseph Wheeler before the opening of the Atlanta campaign.
 Anderson earned a battlefield promotion to brigadier general of Cavalry on July 26, 1864.
 He was wounded at the Battle of Brown's Mill near Newnan, Georgia on July 30, 1864, during the Atlanta Campaign.
 He rejoined his command at Briar Creek, fighting with Johnston and Hood.
 After the death of commanding officer Brig.
 Gen. John H. Kelly near Franklin, Tennessee, Anderson assumed temporary command of the division later resuming his position as brigade commander.
-He was wounded again at Fayetteville, North Carolina during the Carolinas Campaign, on March 11, 1865.
+He was wounded again at Fayetteville, North Carolina during the Carolinas campaign, on March 11, 1865.

 Anderson would later lead his brigade against advancing Union forces, being wounded for a third time at the Battle of Griswoldville.
-Then he joined Wheeler's Cavalry Corps in the Carolinas Campaign before the collapse of the Confederacy in April 1865.
+Then he joined Wheeler's Cavalry Corps in the Carolinas campaign before the collapse of the Confederacy in April 1865.
 He surrendered with Johnston's army at Hillsboro, North Carolina, surrendering to General William T. Sherman on April 26, 1865, 17 days after Lee's surrender at Appomattox.